 In December 2016, President Nicolàs Maduro of Venezuela announced the immediate withdrawal of the 100 bolivar note.
-Widespread protests and looting ensued until the use of the banknote was extended until after the new year.
+Widespread protests and looting ensued until the use of the A banknote (or ‘bill’ as it is often referred to in the US) is a type of negotiable promissory note, issued by a bank or other licensed authority, payable to the bearer on demand. was extended until after the new year.

-One might think that governments should learn from these examples before tampering with cash payments.
+One might think that governments should learn from these examples before tampering with Money in physical form such as banknotes and coins. payments.
 However, the temptation is always there.
 And it is a strong one.

 On 23 January 2017, the European Commission published a Proposal for an EU initiative on restrictions on payments in cash.
 The initiative is part of the Commission’s Action Plan to further step up the fight against the financing of terrorism, published on 2 February 2016 in a Communication to the Council and Parliament.

 Ten countries – out of 28 EU members states – have already implemented restrictions which range from € 1,000 to € 12,673.
 For the Commission, “The existence of cash payments limitations in some Member States, and their absence in other Member States, creates the possibility for criminals and terrorists to bypass the restrictions.
 Furthermore, such diverging practices among Member States regarding restrictions on cash payments create an uneven playing field and these differing restrictions create distortions of competition in the internal market, with some activities moving across borders to elude the cash restriction.”

 No one will dispute the need to step up the fight against terrorism.
 But is this the right approach?

 The Commission itself recognizes that “there remains the lack of readily available and solid evidence on legitimate vs illegitimate cash transactions.
 It is difficult to quantify the legitimate or illegitimate use of cash.”